vegaprotocol/documentation/docs/concepts/trading-concepts.md

  These transfers will debit from the market's market settlement account and be credited to the margin accounts of traders who have are due to receive an asset flow as a result of the settlement.

 #### Loss socialisation
+Loss socialisation occurs when there are traders that don't have sufficient collateral to handle the price moves of their open position(s), and the insurance pool cannot cover their shortfall.

-   If some collection transfers are not able to supply the full amount to the market settlement account due to some traders having insufficient collateral to handle the price / position (mark to market) move, and if the insurance pool can't cover the shortfall, then not enough funds can be collected to distribute the full amount of the mark to market gains made by traders on the other side.
-In that case, the funds that have been collected must be fairly distributed.
-This is called loss socialisation.
+This situation would mean collection transfers are not able to supply the full amount to the market settlement account, and not enough funds can be collected to distribute the full amount of mark to market gains made by traders on the other side.

+The funds that have been collected must be fairly distributed.
 Loss socialisation is implemented by reducing the amount that is distributed to each trader with a mark to market gain, based on their relative position size.

 ```
 distribute_amount[trader] = mtm_gain[trader] * ( actual_collected_amount / target_collect_amount )
 ```